tomconnors/tomconnors.github.io/source/_posts/2013-12-03-how-i-structured-a-clojure-plus-script-web-app.markdown

 It's important to note that routing and history management are distinct but related things.
 History management concerns dealing with the back and forward buttons, and adding history entries when the user navigates within your page.
 Routing is responding to changes in the url, generally by rendering a different page.

 I use [history.js](https://github.com/browserstate/history.js/) for handling back and forward button clicks, as well as updating the url based on in-app navigation.
-I'll glady switch to google closure's history library, just as soon as they support non-hash based urls.
+I'll gladly switch to google closure's history library, just as soon as they support non-hash based urls.
 My app uses urls like "/users/userid", whereas google closure would give me "/users#userid".
 Such frivolities cost web developers hours of sleep.

 When navigation events occur, a series of things happens: